m-j-andr/PIC-1-Demo/docs/1-File-Management/1-4-find-replace.md

 IIIJHIIHHIJHKKKKJJHKJJHHJIHJJJIIHIIIIKIHHKJIJHIJIHKKHIK
 ```

-To decode it, perform the following "Find and Replace"s.
+To decode it, perform the following "Find and Replace"s
+after copying and pasting it to Sublime Text.
  - `A --> 9`
  - `B --> "`
  - `C --> d`